Debate on public sector food procurement and healthy eating

 Broadly, there are two levels of support:

-In September 2019, five years after the introduction of the current system of support for children and young people with SEND, the Government announced a major review of its effectiveness.
+In September 2019, five years after the introduction of the current system of support for children and young people with SEND, the Conservative government announced a major review of its effectiveness.

 Among other changes, the improvement plan proposes a unified system for SEND and alternative provision, driven by new national standards, as well as local SEND and alternative provision partnerships to commission provision.

-A SEND and alternative provision roadmap was published alongside the plan, setting out timelines for key parts of the Government’s proposals.
+A SEND and alternative provision roadmap was published alongside the plan, setting out timelines for key parts of the then government’s proposals.

 Education is a devolved policy area and this paper applies to England only.